awslabs/service-workbench-on-aws/README.md

 ### Documentation PDFs

-You can download the PDF versions if you do not have Service Workbench locally installed on your machine.
-Click the following links to download:
+You can view the online documentation if you do not have Service Workbench locally installed on your machine.
+Click the following links to access the documentation:

 - [Service Workbench Installation Guide](https://awslabs.github.io/service-workbench-on-aws-cn/installation_guide/overview)
 - [Service Workbench Configuration Guide](https://awslabs.github.io/service-workbench-on-aws-cn/configuration_guide/overview)